-- 1. Retain existing trees that define the district's character. - 2.
-When tree removal is needed (due to disease or other reasons) or desired, a certified arborist must be consulted and the written recommendation must be provided to the HDC before removal is granted.
-This guideline includes trees in front, side and rear yards. - 3.
-Trees less than six inches in diameter may be removed in front, side and rear yards with administrative approval. - 4.
-Identify and take care to protect significant existing trees and other plantings when constructing new buildings, additions or site structures such as garages. - 5.
-New construction that impacts healthy trees must be reviewed by the HDC.
-Unhealthy mature trees are reviewed by HDC staff.
+- Retain existing trees that define the district's 1. character. - When tree removal is needed (due to disease 2. or other reasons) or desired, a Certified Arborist must be consulted and the written recommendation must be provided to the HDC before removal is granted.
+This guideline includes trees in front, side, and rear yards. - 3.
+Trees less than ten (10) inches in diameter may be removed in front, side, and rear yards with Administrative approval. - 4.
+Identify and take care to protect significant existing trees and other plantings when constructing new buildings, additions, or site structures such as garages. - New construction that impacts healthy trees must 5. be reviewed by the HDC.
+Mature trees that are unhealthy or causing significant structural damage to historic structures may reviewed by HDC staff.
 Replacement trees may be required. - 6.
 The HDC may require the planting of additional trees to replace a mature canopy that is removed.